2026-2028 Catalog

 Specific Requirements:

 • Admission to a graduate certificate program requires a Bachelor’s degree from an accredited institution with a major in a relevant field of study.
-The applicant must have attained a minimum GPA of at least 2.5 in the last degree completed.
+The applicant must have attained a minimum GPA of at least 2.5 in the last degree completed or the last 60 semester units attempted.
 Work experience may substitute (at the discretion of the program) for the relevancy of the Bachelor’s degree and for the minimum GPA requirements.

 • A minimum GPA of 3.0 is required for successful completion of a graduate certificate program.
 Students may not elect to take courses required for the certificate as credit/no credit.
 A graduate certificate program must be completed within three years.